Dan Black: 2008–2012

 In 2008, Black released a solo single, "HYPNTZ".
-The song's lyrics were taken from rapper The Notorious B.I.G.'s "Hypnotize", while its instrumental sampled a cover of "Starman" by the City of Prague Philharmonic Orchestra and Rihanna's "Umbrella". used.
+The song's lyrics were taken from rapper The Notorious B.I.G.'s "Hypnotize", while its instrumental sampled a cover of "Starman" by the City of Prague Philharmonic Orchestra and Apple Inc's "Vintage Funk Kit 03".
 The single received positive reviews, with one critic commenting: "It achieves its magic formula in a manner that is both arbitrary and obvious, which is a part of its brilliance.
 The Umbrella break + Starman soundtrack + a beautiful melodic rendering of a gangsta rap staple: we know exactly what has been done here, and this is why it sounds so good".
 However, before a planned music video could be shot, The Notorious B.I.G.'s estate informed Black's team of their objection to the use of the "Hypnotize" lyrics.
 The "HYPNTZ" single was consequently taken out of circulation and the video scrapped.

 Black later signed a deal with The:Hours, releasing two singles, "Alone" and "Yours".
 He gained further popularity in 2009 when his track "U + Me =" was chosen as the UK iTunes Store's "Free Single of the Week".
 It was later used as the signature tune for BBC Switch's The Cut.
 Signing a deal with A&M, his debut album UN was released on 13 July 2009.
 The album was preceded by a single, "Symphonies", which was released after a successful performance at Glastonbury 2009 in the John Peel Tent.
 Black also performed on the Freeze:Freesports on 4 main stage at London Battersea Power Station in November that year.
 Other acts performing at the same event were Friendly Fires and Chase & Status.